- 48 percent Crisco

 - Measure and add the liquid oils to the melted solid oils.
 (This helps cool the melted oils down a bit more quickly.)

-- When both the lye and the oils are at about 100-110 F, slowly pour the lye solution into the oils.
+- When both the lye and the oils are at about 100 to 110 F, slowly pour the lye solution into the oils.
 Stir with a stick blender, alternating short blasts with the blender and stirring.

 - Mix the soap until it reaches a light trace.